puppetlabs/puppet-docs/source/puppetdb/1/known_issues.markdown

 ### Autorequire relationships are opaque

-We don't correctly model dependencies between Puppet resources that have an auto-require relationship.
-For example, if you have two file resources where one is a parent directory of the other, Puppet will automatically create a dependency such that the child requires the parent.
-The problem is that such a dependency is *not* reflected in the catalog; puppet agent creates these relationships on the fly when it reads the catalog.

-Showing these relationships in PuppetDB will require a significant change to Puppet's core.
+Puppet resource types can "autorequire" other resources when certain conditions are met, and we don't correctly model these relationships in PuppetDB.
+(For example, if you manage two file resources where one is a parent directory of the other, Puppet will automatically the parent a dependency of the child.)
+The problem is that these dependencies are not written to the catalog; puppet agent creates these relationships on the fly when it reads the catalog.
+Getting these relationships into PuppetDB will require a significant change to Puppet's core.